xbmc/peripheral.joystick/Readme.md

 ### Developing on Linux

-The add-on requires several dependencies to build properly.
+The add-on requires p8-platform dependency to build properly.
 Like Kodi's build system, you can perform a system install or a local one (demonstrated here).

 First, clone p8-platform and build per standard CMake: